abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_3_Starting_Code/Section_3.md

 - Errors or bugs in code that cause the program to run incorrectly.

 - Made by the programmer (not making a comparation correctly).

+- Not caugh by the compiler.
 </detais>

+## Structure of a C program

+- *int main()*: Part of every C program, what is executed, is a function, must be one and only.

+- *{}*: Defines the starting and ending of the function.

+- Most line of code end with a ';'.

+- For a better reding is good to use space and identation.